elenaywang/csc240-fireworks-final-project/README.md

 * grass-texturemap.png: color texture map to create the appearance of grass on the ground
 * instructions.md: contains the instructions for this project as provided by the course instructor, Nick Howe
 * nightskycolor.png: color texture map to create the appearance of a night sky
-* panda.glb: glb file for 3D Blender model of panda character
+* panda.glb: GLB file for 3D Blender model of panda character
 * particle.png: color texture map for the individual firework particles
 * README.md: contains information about the project
 * three.min.js: contains the three.js library